How to Build Simple React App (Part 4)

 }

-We defined very simple style for body tag, we used $background-lighter variable to define body background color.
-And we defined two global classes, .dark-input and .dark-select, which will use somewhere later, they just provide styles for input and select tags, accordingly.
+We defined a very simple style for body tag, we used the $background-lighter variable to define the body background color.
+And we defined two global classes, .dark-input and .dark-select, which will be used somewhere later, they just provide styles for input and select tags, accordingly.
 Just make sure that src/components/Root/Root.jsx includes ./assets/styles/index.css.
 Note again that components are still importing .css files and not .scss even though we are writing .scss.

 // from